Scalar resonance in graviton-graviton scattering at high-energies: the graviball

-{\it Estimate of $\log a$.--} The unitarity cutoff, and the absolute position of the pole, eventually depend on the parameter $\log a$ resulting from the treatment of the IR divergences.
+The unitarity cutoff, and the absolute position of the pole, eventually depend on the parameter $\log a$.
 From its definition in Eq.\eqref{200121.20} one expects that $\log a\simeq\mathcal O(1)$ although it is not possible to predict its value from perturbative calculations.
 One also expects that the impact on the results will diminish with higher-order unitarized PWAs~\cite{Weinberg:1965nx,Ciafaloni:2018uwe}.
 Lacking them, in Ref.~\cite{graviballlong} we have developed a method to estimate an optimal $\log a$ by extending our analysis to $d>4$ inspired by some well established methods like optimized perturbation theory \cite{Stevenson:1981vj,Brodsky:1982gc,Su:2012iy} or the dimensional $\vep$-expansion in Statistical Mechanics \cite{itzi,son,ton}.
 It is also important to stress that this optimal value in principle exists, and provides a value very close to the one computed non-perturbatively in a exactly solvable toy model discussed below and analyzed in detail in Ref.~\cite{graviballlong}.

-The scattering amplitude is IR-finite for $d>4$ and there should be a minimal noninteger dimension $d_c$ below which perturbation theory stops being reliable in the sense that contributions diverging at $d\to4$ start to be larger than finite contributions at the same order in $G s$.
-When applied to the phase $S_c$ in dimensional regularization, this leads to the following criterion to find $d_c$,